JiriSlof/KnowledgeBase/MS Skype for Business.md

 > [!NOTE]
 > - *Choose additional CALs based on user / device required functionality.*
 > - *Skype for Business Enterprise CAL and Business Plus CAL are only the additive CALs.*
-> - *Enterprise CAL or/and Business Plus CAL can added only in addition to the Standard CAL.*
+> - *Both Enterprise CAL and Business Plus CAL can added only in addition to the Standard CAL.*

 ## License Mobility
 TBD